 We are happy to announce that iOS 11 is now supported by the Reincubate Cloud API.
 Along the way, we discovered a few interesting changes that you probably didn’t know from the WWDC '17 announcement alone.

 Yesterday began with news of British insurance company Admiral’s move to enhance their insurance pricing using app data collected from the Facebook platform.
-Within three hours of the service’s launch, Facebook had turned around and blocked the scheme.
-The principle at stake here isn't whether an insurance company can use this data, but whether the it is individuals or Facebook who can control how it is used.
+The principle at stake here isn't whether an insurance company can use this data, but whether it is individuals or Facebook who can control how it is used.